-Incentive theory of copyright easily justifies the prohibition on copying: without copyright protection, others' ability to copy and distribute copies would cause prices to drop quickly to the marginal cost of production and distribution and authors, unable to recoup the investment they incurred in creating the work would refrain from investing in the first place.
-By giving the author an exclusive right over the making and initial distribution of copies, the author can determine the number of copies made and set their price above marginal cost and generate enough profit ex post to cover the initial investment and account for the risk of failure to make render the investment worthwhile ex ante.
+Incentive theory of copyright easily justifies the prohibition on copying: without such prohibition, copiers' ability to distribute copies would cause prices to drop quickly to the marginal cost of production and distribution and authors, unable to recoup the investment they incurred in creating the work would refrain from investing in the first place.
+By giving the author an exclusive right over the making and initial distribution of copies, the author can determine the number of copies made and set their price above marginal cost, thus generating enough profit ex post to cover the initial investment and account for the risk of failure to make render the investment worthwhile ex ante.
 The assumption here is that consumers (or a large enough number of them) view the unauthorized copy as a perfect substitute to the authorized copy, or at least good enough substitute.
 The existence of unauthorized copies harms the copyright owner in two related ways: first, because he no longer determines the number of copies available, the quantity of available copies increases, their price decreases and so do profits.
 Second, whatever profit the work does generate, they accrue not only to the owner but also to the copier.
+Second,

-As I have noted elsewhere,8 from an investment perspective, an author must also consider the possibility of competitive entry by less direct copiers or imitators.
-Copyright law provides partial solutions to this concern by providing that two works may not be
+However, from an investment perspective, an author must also consider the possibility of competitive entry by less direct copiers or imitators, or even entry of competing works that have not copied anything.
+Copyright law provides partial solutions to this concern by providing that two works may not be literally identical and yet, for purposes of copyright infringement, be found to be substantially similar.
+But this provides only a partial solace for the author, since competitors may create non-infringing works that from consumers' perspective are very close substitutes: they may create with impunity identical works if they do so independently (i.e., without copying), 11

-6 See e.g., William M. Landes & Richard A. Posner, An Economic Analysis of Copyright Law, 18 J. Legal Stud.
-325 (1989), 333 literally identical and yet, for purposes of copyright infringement, be found to be substantially similar.
-But this provides only a partial solace for the author.
-Theoretically, competitors may create works that from consumers' perspective are very close substitutes.
-They may create with impunity identical works if they do so independently (i.e., without copying), and they may create functionally equivalent works differentiated enough to fall beyond the first work's protected area.
-If that happens, the price of both works may drop towards marginal cost exactly as in the case of unauthorized copies.
-Moreover, a prospective author contemplating investment in a new work must anticipate an even worse scenario, the post entry introduction of a non-infringing work that is sufficiently superior to her own that will totally displace it, not only compete with it.
-10
+7 See e.g., William M. Landes & Richard A. Posner, An Economic Analysis of Copyright Law, 18 J. Legal Stud.
+325 (1989), 333

-7 Economic theory of copyright provides a more nuanced story however.
+8 Economic theory of copyright provides a more nuanced story however.
 First, it identifies that unauthorized copies do not always harm the copyright owner, see e.g. ...
 Moreover, even when unauthorized copying harms the copyright owner it does not necessarily follow that the incentives to create in the first place are equally harmed, see e.g. ...

-8 Ariel Katz, Making Sense of Nonsense, at ...
+9 Ariel Katz, Making Sense of Nonsense, at .